 The Assisted Learning Department exists to meet the educational needs of those students who require an adapted program in order to attain their true potential.
 There are several components to the program, each designed to complement the general education program in a specific way.
 Some students are best served by enrolling in more than one option.
 Enrollment in a particular program is decided based upon test results and student achievement.
 Parents and teachers are included in the decision-making process.
 Any questions about the program should be directed to the principal.

 Each assisted learning program carries a fee in addition to general tuition.
 The school is able to offer financial assistance to families in need.

 The FACS program provides a quality education within a Christian-school setting for students who need a smaller student/teacher ratio classroom due to cognitive or emotional limitations.
-Elementary and middle school students study core academics and social/life-skills in the FACS classroom and are integrated into their grade-level class for extra-curricular classes.
+Lower and middle school students study core academics and social/life-skills in the FACS classroom and are integrated into their grade-level class for extra-curricular classes.
 The curriculum includes language arts, math, science, social studies, Bible, and social skills.
 Computer skills are also taught as they are integral in today's society.
 Students who demonstrate ability can be integrated for other core academic subjects as well.

 FACS at a Glance:

 The goal of therapy is twofold: 1) to enable the student to become independent and successful in the regular classroom and 2) to make it possible for the student to achieve at a level commensurate with his God-given potential.
 Students meet with an educational therapist for two 80-minute periods each week.
 Parents are trained to follow through at home with crucial elements of the therapy process.
 The number of years a student is enrolled in the program depends on the severity of the deficit and consistency of commitment to the therapy program.
 Discovery therapists work with general education teachers to make accommodations for student success.
-The goal is for student to need fewer accommodations in the classroom as they progress in their therapy.
+The goal is for the student to need fewer accommodations in the classroom as they progress in their therapy.

-Search and teach is the early childhood component of Discovery.
+Search and Teach is the early childhood component of Discovery.
 Using the Search test, kindergarten and first grade students can be identified as "at risk" for difficulty in learning to read.
 The Teach component prescribes a specific program of therapy to prevent learning failure and its emotional consequences.
 Students work one-on-one with a therapist for four 20-minute sessions per week.